peass-ng/PEASS-ng/CONTRIBUTING.md

 Also, in the comments of this PR, put links to pages where and example of the file containing sensitive information can be foud.

 ## Specific LinPEAS additions
 From the PEASS-ng release **linpeas is auto-build from [linpeas/builder](https://github.com/peass-ng/PEASS-ng/blob/master/linPEAS/builder/)**.
-Therefore, if you want to contribute adding any new check for linpeas/macpeas, please **add it in this directory and create a PR to master**. *Note that some code is auto-generated in the python but most of it it's just written in different files that willbe merged into linpeas.sh*.
+Therefore, if you want to contribute adding any new check for linpeas/macpeas, please **add it in this directory and create a PR to master**. *Note that some code is auto-generated in the python but most of it it's just written in different files that will be merged into linpeas.sh*.
 The new linpeas.sh script will be auto-generated in the PR.

 ## Specific WinPEAS additions